 Naming your stuff

-Pervasive to establishing any plan or task is expressing the things that you do, the things that you want to do, really putting a name on things because the naming process is part of the thinking about the thing that you want to do.
+Pervasive to establishing any plan or task is expressing the things that you do, the things that you want to do.
+Really put a name on things because the naming process is part of the thinking.

 But I’m having some trouble with the different project management methods available.
 I think PDCA is the best but the book by Deming on PDCA is the most expensive.

-Agile is the interesting buzzword of the moment but the first book that I read about it was rather too dismissive of the idea of planning.
-I can’t get my head around it so I have another one to read.
+Agile is the interesting buzzword of the moment but the first Agile book I read was rather too dismissive of planning.
+I couldn’t get my head around it so I moved on to another book!

 I wanted to write about the inbox.
-This is a favourite theme of David Allen, the idea of treating processing the things that come in that require your attention for me I have continual inbox zero because I immediately now know where to put things.
-But for sure when I started out, I had an inbox, particularly as Todoist uses this idea.
+This is a favourite theme of David Allen.
+It is the idea of processing the things that come in that require your attention.
+I have continual inbox zero because I now know where to put things.
+But for sure when I started out, I had a non-zero inbox.
+Todoist also uses this idea.

 And I wanted to say a little bit about next action because this continues to be an overriding guiding principle in applying GTD.
-It can be used every day and really relieves you from some of the worst tortuous over-planning, because as long as you think of the next action you can move ahead.
+Use Next Action every day to relieve you from some of the worst tortuous over-planning, because as long as you think of the next action you can move ahead.

 Plan or Do

-If you allow yourself to ignore reality and follow the plan you are out of balance, but if you don’t plan anything, you are just an electron rattling around in an empty bottle and risk jolting about from one thing to another without clear direction.
+If you allow yourself to ignore reality and follow the plan, you may be out of balance.
+But if you don’t plan anything, you are just an electron rattling around in an empty bottle and risk jolting about from one thing to another without clear direction.

-So the challenge then is to set objectives representative of your plan and to determine to what extent you commit to them, i.e. what criteria will allow you to drop your objectives, change them and move on to others.
+So the challenge then is to set objectives representative of your plan and to determine to what extent you commit to them.
+What criteria will allow you to drop your objectives, change them and move on to others?
 Or, on the other hand, to what extent will you move heaven and earth to bring about the objectives.